• Grow a Lush Garden Organically

 2,4-D

-also see Health/respiratoryimmune/auto-immune, body burdenspetsforestry/herbicides, formulants/inerts/toxicity, pesticide drift/research.
+also see Health/respiratoryimmune/auto-immune, liver disease, body burdenspetsforestry/herbicides, formulants/inerts/toxicity, pesticide drift/research.

 Health Implications: Common Herbicide 2,4-D Threatens Most Species Health, Especially Vertebrates While 2,4-D use had often been replaced by glyphosate, it is making a comeback in formulation with glyphosate for GMO crops.
 It is also apparently still used in B.C.forestry.
 (Beyond Pesticides, April 5, 2022) 'A meta-analysis by the Federal University of Technology – Paraná finds the herbicide 2,4-D causes indiscriminate harm, increasing the mortality rate among exposed animals.
 The severity of chemical exposure relies on species sensitivity, exposure rate, and lifecycle stage.
 However, commercial formulations of 2,4-D, commonly used in the environment, prompt a higher species mortality rate than technical (pure) 2,4-D alone.
 Like many other common herbicides such as glyphosate, 2,4-D has global uses that allow the chemical to accumulate in the environment, including soils, waterways, and tissues of non-target species. ... vertebrates experience higher mortality rates from 2,4-D exposure, with fish and birds presenting the highest mortality rate.
 (2.4-D) is a possible human carcinogen (e.g., soft tissue sarcoma and nonHodgkin lymphoma), can cause neurotoxicities like the development of ALS and loss of smell, kidney/liver damage, and endocrine disruption.
 The U.S. Environmental Protection Agency (EPA) finds babies born near areas of high 2,4-D use, such as farming communities, have higher rates of birth abnormalities, respiratory and cardiovascular issues, and developmental defects.